Dr-Legend-org/Java_Helper/README.md

 <h4> and click on Cupcake..
 <h4>for Sending Input GIve The input in Input Box and click Send...

-<h3>Known Bugs:-
+<h3>Known Bugs:
-*Force Stops when Clicking on console window.
-*Force Stops when Clicking on Run button when Application is alread busy in eexecuting java programs
+item Force Stops when Clicking on console window. item Force Stops when Clicking on Run button when Application is alread busy in eexecuting java programs